SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 1. Introduce your own version of `cart-totals.component.ts` and ensure that it is assigned to the `CartTotalsComponent` CMS component instead of the original one.

-1. Inject `ConfiguratorCartService` from `@spartacus/product-configurator/common` into the custom version of `cart-totals.component`
+1. Inject `ConfiguratorCartService` from `@spartacus/product-configurator/common` into the custom version of `cart-totals.component`.

 1. Introduce a component member.